GeorgeBerdovskiy/cowabunga/README.md

 ## Setup

 ### Venv
 Venv is Python's virtual environment.
 Python now mandates that packages either be installed globally by a package manager (not pip) or installed to a virtual environment with pip or some pip replacement.
-Venv is best suited for this use case, so to set up a virtual environment, you can use the following commands.
+Venv is best suited for this use case, so to set up a virtual environment, you can use the following command.

 ```
 python3 -m venv venv